adhillon23/Projects/README.md

 12. Returns a new array contaning only the elements that satisfy f[element]==true, adjusting length accordingly

 # Maze Solving Robot
 The purpose of this porject was to build a  miniature sized robot that was capable of solving a maze.
-The objective of the software was to program our robot to travel through a maze reaching any predetermined target using as many moves as needed, then maneuvering back to the starting position cell using the quickes route.
+The objective of the robot was to travel through a maze reaching any predetermined target using as many moves as needed, then maneuvering back to the starting position cell following the quickest route possible.
 The main code is written in the file 'Program.cs'.

 The following video provides a demonstration of our project: https://streamable.com/zws8tp